Kendall Jenner: Personal life

 In November 2020, Jenner faced significant public criticism after having a birthday party with a hundred plus attendance during the COVID-19 pandemic.
 The party was attended by many celebrities, including Justin and Hailey Bieber, the Weeknd, and Winnie Harlow, despite Los Angeles County having a stay-at-home order in effect.
 Jenner's mother responded to the criticism, telling Andy Cohen, "we are really responsible, and we make sure that everyone in our family and our closest friends are tested religiously.
 So, you know, we do what we can, we, we try to follow the rules."

 Jenner told Vogue magazine that she practices Transcendental Meditation (TM) to help clear her mind.
 "I had a lot of people in the industry say to me, 'I know you have a busy schedule—what do you do to stay calm, cool, and collected?'
 I was like, 'Um, nothing?'
 And then one day, when I was having a freak-out—I was having multiple freak-outs—I was like, OK, I'm going to try this.
 So I found this lady, she's awesome, she taught me TM, and I love it," she told the magazine.

 Relationships

-Jenner briefly dated English singer Harry Styles in 2013; the pair rekindled their relationship in 2016.
-Jenner was in an on-again-off-again relationship with NBA player Ben Simmons from June 2018 to February 2020.
+Jenner dated English singer Harry Styles from 2013 to 2016; she was a source of inspiration for his first solo studio album.
+She was in an on-again,-off-again relationship with NBA player Ben Simmons from June 2018 to February 2020.
 From June 2020 to October 2022, Jenner was in a relationship with NBA player Devin Booker.
-From February 2023 to September 2024, Jenner was in a relationship with Puerto Rican rapper Bad Bunny.
+She was in a relationship with Puerto Rican rapper Bad Bunny from February 2023 to September 2024.